Sharjeelbaig/DeepVision-AI/architecture/supabase_utils/architecture.md

 - Storage module

 ### Authentication Module
-The Authentication module is responsible for managing user registration, login, logout, and profile retrieval.
+The Authentication module is responsible for managing user registration, login, logout, and session items retrieval.
 It provides the following key functions:
 - `registerUser(email, password, {name, bio})`: Registers a new user with the provided email and password and create user profile in the user_data table.
 - `loginUser(email, password)`: Authenticates a user and initiates a session.
 - `logoutUser()`: Ends the current user session.
+- `getAccessToken()`: Retrieves the access token of the current session.
+- `getRefreshToken()`: Retrieves the refresh token of the current session.
-- `getUserProfile()`: Retrieves the profile information of a user `access_token`, `email`, `name` `bio`, `image_url`.
+- `getCurrentUser()`: Retrieves the currently authenticated user object.

 ### DB Module
 The DB module handles all database operations related to user data and image metadata.
 It includes the following key functions: